 Misting fans combine airflow with moisture for a complete cooling experience.
 Indoor/outdoor, stationary and handheld battery-operated models are available.

-High velocity fans are built large to cover large areas with ease.
+High velocity fans are larger than average fans, in order to cover large areas with ease.
 Air movers refer to a specific group of fans for heavy-duty air circulation and fast drying.
-Usually these are for industrial or commercial use where rapid drying is required.
+Usually, these are for industrial or commercial use where rapid drying is required.

 If your home has an unfinished attic, it gets really hot up there in the summer.
 Roof vents allow some of this hot air to escape, and good insulation keeps the heat from seeping down into your home’s living areas.
 But an attic fan can move even more hot air out of your attic.